 This article covers some handy foods for vegan flexible dieting hope you can to make tracking macros on a plant-based diet work work for you!

-Tomorrow will be exactly 2 weeks into my 12 week nutrition challenge ie. tracking macros in order to improve performance and body composition.
-My macros are not challenging to make work at this time, I’m eating 205C/155P/55F daily and once a week, I eat an extra 100 grams of carbs (those days are the best ever).
+My macros are not challenging to make work eating plant-based.
+Right now, I’m eating 205C/155P/55F daily and once a week, I eat an extra 100 grams of carbs (those days are the best ever).

 If you haven’t been following along, catch up on all the posts on this series here:

 • Vegan IIFYM: What I Learned After Week One

 • Vegan IIFYM: Tips, Tricks and Experiences After Week Two

 Today I wanted to share some more specific foods for vegan flexible dieting that I’ve been enjoying recently.

 Macro-Friendly Foods for Vegan Flexible Dieting

 1. Sweet spiced roasted carrots.

 Current obsession: oil-free roasted carrots with spices and a few drops of organic stevia.
 My favourite spice combinations have been cinnamon, coriander and sea salt, cumin and sea salt and cumin, coriander and sea salt.
 You only need 2-3 drops of stevia for around 8 or 9 carrots for a perfectly, subtle sweetness.